 Your first appointment

-Osteopaths consider biological, pyshcological and social factors instead of viewing a symptom in isolation.
+Osteopaths consider biological, psychological and social factors instead of viewing a symptom in isolation.

 If the appointment is your first consultation on an issue, the student osteopath will begin by asking you questions to gain a good understanding of your case history.
 This is followed by a thorough examination, where you will be asked to undress to your underwear if you are happy to do so.
-Disposable gowns are also provided for you to wear if you prefer.
+If you would prefer, reusable gowns are available for purchase at the reception desk.